fossabot/hydrusrv/README.md

 + hydrus server supports many more MIME types than the ones I have limited hydrusrv to.
-This is due to the fact that determining the MIME type of a file is rather difficult in hydrus server and I wanted to keep it as simple as possible (I personally only need support for the basic media types).
+This is due to the fact that determining the MIME type of a file is rather difficult in hydrus server and I wanted to keep it as simple as possible.
 + The available API routes are currently limited to what I personally need.
 I might expand these in the future (e.g., user listing, token listing etc.) but I am also happy to accept pull requests.
-+ hydrus client/server is updated frequently (usually once a week) and while I will try to keep hydrusrv up-to-date with any database changes (that thankfully do not occur very frequently), I cannot promise anything.
-However, you can always figure out the latest hydrus server version hydrusrv has been tested with by taking a look in the `tests` directory.
-The number at the end of the `tests/hydrus-server-dummy-xxx` directory indicates the version.
++ hydrus client/server is updated frequently (usually once a week) and while I try to keep hydrusrv up-to-date with any database changes (that thankfully do not occur very frequently), I suggest keeping an old copy of hydrus server when updating in case anything breaks if you are "dependent" on hydrusrv working.
+In addition, please [let me know][issues-url] if that happens.

 ## Donate